Transparency data

 Dave led the national ethics portfolio and was forensics performance and standards lead for the National Police Chiefs’ Council.
 In those roles, he oversaw the development of digital ethics in policing and the implementation of accreditation and quality standards across forensic disciplines.
 He was also a member of the Forensic Science Advisory Council.

-More recently, he gave evidence to House of Lords Justice and Home Affairs Committee’s inquiry into emerging technologies, contributing to their 2022 report: ‘Technology rules?
+He has given evidence to the House of Lords Justice and Home Affairs Committee’s inquiry into emerging technologies, contributing to their 2022 report: ‘Technology rules?
 The advent of new technologies in the justice system’.
 He has provided guidance to a national forensic organisation on the development of a digital ethics framework and has been part of a team advising a European government on the development of a national forensic science strategy.

-Dave currently heads up the Cricket Regulator for England and Wales and is a director of the Human Tissue Authority.
-He is a member of the Home Office Biometrics and Forensics Ethics Group, an associate of the College of Policing, and chairs and facilitates leadership programmes for the Windsor Leadership Trust.
+Dave recently led the establishment of the Cricket Regulator for England and Wales and now sits on its Board.
+He is a director of the Human Tissue Authority, chairing their Audit and Risk Assurance Committee.
+He is also a member of the Home Office Science and Technology Ethics Advisory Committee, and chairs and facilitates leadership programmes for the Windsor Leadership Trust.

 Professor Penney Lewis